Wolves in folklore, religion and mythology: Islam

 Wolves are mentioned three times in the Qur'an, specifically in the Sura Yusuf.

 12.13: "He said: Surely it grieves me that you should take him off, and I fear lest the wolf devour him while you are heedless of him."

 12.14: "They said: Surely if the wolf should devour him notwithstanding that we are a (strong) company, we should then certainly be losers."

 12.17: "They said: O our father!
 Surely we went off racing and left Yusuf by our goods, so the wolf devoured him, and you will not believe us though we are truthful."

 Modern folklore, literature and pop culture

-The popular image of the wolf is significantly influenced by the Big Bad Wolf stereotype from Aesop's Fables and Grimm's Fairy Tales.
+The popular image of the wolf is significantly influenced by the Big Bad Wolf from Aesop's Fables and Grimm's Fairy Tales.

 The Christian symbolism where the wolf represents the devil, or evil, being after the "sheep" who are the living faithful, is found frequently in western literature.

 In Milton's Lycidas the theological metaphor is made explicit: